MUCollective/multiverse/README.md

 `multiverse` package, to implement the multiverse analyses.
 This allows you to write more concise code and is more consistent with the interactive programming interface of RStudio.
-Below we show how code can be implemented using the *multiverse code block:*
+Below we show how code can be implemented using the *multiverse code block:* (***Note: if you are using an RScript or the R console, please skip to the next section as executing the code below will throw an error***)

     ```{multiverse default-m-1, inside = M}
     # here we just create the variable `df` in the multiverse